bluwale/HomeServerConfigFiles/README.md

 each directory will have a name that will briefly explain the project, then inside will be config files used for the tunnels.
 There might be a markdown/readme file or something of the sort explainin what the project does and how it works

+any and all passwords, IP addresses, MAC addresses are blank or redacted.